ISFA’s competitions run in line with ISFA’s overarching aim of “delivering football enjoyment for boys and girls in the 21st century”.

 In the event of the pitch conditions preventing the playing of the game by the closing date for the round, the game must be played during the following midweek period or on the next available day that pitch conditions permit (whichever is the earliest).
 In the event that the home school pitch is unavailable, then the match will be played on one of the following, the final decision resting with ISFA:

 (i) the ground of the team drawn away

 7. FAILURE TO FULFIL A GROUP STAGE FIXTURE.
 In the event of a team being unable or unwilling to fulfil a group stage fixture, then the opposition will be awarded a 1-0 victory.
 Any schools unable or unwilling to fulfil a fixture must report the reasons why to the tournament secretary and at the discretion of the tournament secretary will be suspended from participation in ISFA tournaments for a period of not less than one year.

 8. DURATION OF MATCHES.
 All matches will consist of 35 minutes each way.
-In the event of a draw after 70 minutes play, an extra time period of 10 minutes each way will be played.
+In the event of a draw after 70 minutes play, an extra time period of 10 minutes each way will be played (knock-out matches only).
 If the match is still drawn at the end of extra-time, then penalties will be taken (as laid down in the Laws of Association Football) to determine the winning team.